lscharen/iigs-game-engine/README.md

 # Rendering a Frame

 There is a single `Render` subroutine that applies all of the frame changes and efficiently renders to the super hires screen.
-It bear repeating here that most of the GTE functions operate in a deferred manner; any expensive operation that involved updating internal data structures is delayed until the `Render` function in called.
+It bears repeating here that most of the GTE functions operate in a deferred manner; any expensive operation that involved updating internal data structures is delayed until the `Render` function in called.

 ```asm
             jsl      Render